debbiemarkslab/MuE/README.md

 ### FactorMuE

-To run the example FactorMuE model, on the example dataset `examples/data1.fasta`, enter
+To run the example FactorMuE model, on the example dataset `examples/data1.fasta`, from the `model` directory run

     python FactorMuE.py examples/factor_config.cfg